ChandlerBang/SelfTask-GNN/README.md

 pip install -r requirements.txt
 ```

-To reproduce the performance reported in the paper, you can run the bash files in folder `scripts`
+To reproduce the performance reported in the paper, you can run the bash files in folder `scripts`.
 ```
-sh scripts/selftask/cora_ContextLabel_ICA.sh
+sh scripts/selftask/cora_CorrectedLabel.sh
-sh scripts/selftask/cora_ContextLabel_LP.sh
+sh scripts/selftask/cora_CorrectedLabel_LP.sh
 ```